paritytech/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

 For example, here is a tree with several possible paths:

 ```
-Para Head registered by the relay chain:     committed_head
+Para Head registered by the relay chain:     included_head
                                                   ↲  ↳
 depth 0:                                  head_0_a    head_0_b
                                              ↲            ↳